How to Tune Your Car for Different Climates and Altitudes: A Complete Guide

 Temperature:

-- Air density decreases 2% for every 10°F increase
+- Air density decreases approximately 2% for every 10°F increase

-- Cold air = more oxygen molecules per volume
+- Cold air contains more oxygen molecules per volume

-- Hot air = fewer oxygen molecules per volume
+- Hot air contains fewer oxygen molecules per volume

 - Intake air temperature directly affects power output